dieterich-lab/nmdtxdb/README.md

 ## Installation

-You can install the development version of nmdtx like so:
+You can install the development version of nmdtxdb like so:

 ``` r
 devtools::install_github("https://github.com/dieterich-lab/nmdtxdb")